-Grupo Northair can acquire a 100% ownership in the original La Cigarra concessions (306 hectares) by making payments totalling US\$445,000 (US\$95,000 paid).
+Grupo Northair, a Mexican subsidiary of Northair, can acquire a 100% ownership in the original six La Cigarra concessions (306 hectares) by making payments totalling US\$445,000 (US\$95,000 paid).
 The Company also has an agreement to allow access to and drilling on land controlled by a local Ejido.